LearnMetabarcoding/LearnMetabarcoding/sphinx/source/filtering.rst

 	If you worked through :ref:`the previous section<read_processing>`, this was produced during the :ref:`concatenation<data_concat>` tutorial.

-	If you didn't work through the previous section, you can download a zip archive of the data for all of the tutorials in this section `here <sectionBdata>`.
+	If you didn't work through the previous section, you can download a zip archive of the data for all of the tutorials in this section :ref:`here <sectionBdata>`.
 Unzip this to a convenient location.

 Sources of error
 ================